kammitama5/kammitama5.github.io/_posts/2017-5-26-Friday-May-26th.md

 ## I learned a bit of Coq today

 - It's actually pretty fun.
-Great for Theorem proving
+Great for Theorem proving.
+  You can also change Coq code into Haskell code!
+  Similar concept to Dijkstra and having mathematically correct programmes.

+- You wouldn't do it for *all* your code, but still useful!

 ![lc2_004](/images/lc2_004.png)